SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 Here is an example of such a configuration file:

 ```
-# this is a configuration for generating a report for a number of open-source projects
+# this is a configuration for generating a report for a number of open source projects

 # a cache to store fetched data about the projects
 cache: .fosstars/project_rating_cache.json